explainers-by-googlers/promisify-scroll/README.md

 ### The `scrollend` event

 We can't use the `scrollend` event for the use-cases mentioned here for two reasons:
 - The event fires only at the end of a "visible" scrolling.
 In other words, the event is not fired for a scroll request that didn't start scrolling at all (e.g. `element.scrollBy(0, 0)`).
+So this event is not a reliable signal for the end of a scroll request.
-- When `element.scrollIntoView()` affects multiple scrollers, the event is fired for each of the scrollers separately.
+- When `element.scrollIntoView()` affects multiple scrollers, the event is fired for each of the scrollers separately, making it hard for developers to know when all those scrollers are done scrolling.

 ## Stakeholder Feedback / Opposition